DrewMcArthur/node-express-server/README.md

-Chat Application using node, express, and socket.io
+template for socket connections using node, express, and socket.io
 ===================

+This repo is not functional, and solely exists as an example with sample lines of code that explain the basic structure of such an app without implementing the functions themselves.

 A How To for the setup.